Style

 What it is

 Pale Cream is a sweet sherry within the Generosos de Licor category.
-Sugar between 45 and 115 grams per litre, since the Consejo Regulador’s 2021 reform.
-The crucial difference with Cream Sherry: the base is biologically aged (Fino or Manzanilla, so under flor), not oxidative (Oloroso).
+Sugar between 45 and 115 grams per litre, since the 2021 reform.
+The crucial difference with Cream Sherry sits in the base: Pale Cream starts from biologically aged wine (Fino or Manzanilla, so under flor), not from oxidative Oloroso.
+As a result the finished wine stays pale in colour and retains some of the freshness typical of under-flor ageing.

 How it works